supersu097/mycrawler/README.md

 # mycrawler
- A series of crawlers written in py which make my life more comfortable
+ A series of crawlers written in py which make my life better

 ## Overview
 - `yinwang_blog_reminder.py`
-Whatever Yinwang publish or delete one or more blog,you can always get to be known by the Email you set.
+Know when Mr. Yinwang publish a blog in the very first place by the Email you set.

 - `pediy_crawler.py`
 A crawler for the bbs of pediy's Android security forum,also you can modify the URL to crawl other forums.

+- `v2ex_hot.py`
+Let you know what is the trend and what is the most popular and hottest.

+## Recommanded&Tested Working Env
+- Ubuntu 14.04|16.04 x64
+- Python3

 ## Prerequisite
 Execute the command below to solve the dependency:
-`sudo pip install -r requirement.txt`
+`sudo pip3 install -r requirement.txt`
 Whether for some personal reasons or others,it is very highly recommended to leverage the advantage of `virtualenv` to avoid some unnecessary pain from your local python environment.Just now,one of my colleagues encountered a strange problem then I fix it by using the virtualenv.

 ## Configuration & Notice